Scaling & Performance on Heroku¶

 $ echo "FLUSHALL\r\n QUIT" | heroku redis:cli -a YOUR_APP --confirm YOUR_APP

 The free tier of the Postgres database services has a limit of 20 ‘connections’.
-As with Redis, it is rare that a Tabbycat site will exceed this limit; most Australs-sized tournaments will see a maximum of 12 connections at any point in time.
+It is rare that a Tabbycat site will exceed this limit; most Australs-sized tournaments will see a maximum of 12 connections at any point in time.

 You can monitor this in your Heroku Dashboard by going to the Resources tab and clicking on the purple Postgres link.
 The Connections graph here will show you how close you are to the limit.
 The first tier up from the ‘free’ Hobby tiers (i.e.

 Standard-0) has a connection limit of 120 which can be used to overcome these limits if you do encounter them.